-Ultimately, it is also relevant to acknowledge the benefits of complementarity, i.e. a greater number of women in aeronautics should be regarded as not just as a numerical enlargement of the workforce but also as a broadening of the talent available, through real-life stories of women that distinguished themselves by their achievements in several sectors despite facing challenges (section 11.3.5).
+Ultimately, it is also relevant to acknowledge the benefits of complementarity, i.e. a greater number of women in aeronautics should be regarded as not just as a numerical enlargement of the workforce but also as a broadening of the talent available (section 11.3.5).

-Gender Imbalance in the aviation sector
+11.3.1 Gender Imbalance in the aviation sector

-According to a global report26 entitled Aviation: Benefits beyond Borders prepared by Oxford Economic for the Air Transport Action Group (ATAG), the aviation sector in Europe directly employed an estimated 2.6 million people in 2016.
+According to a global report entitled Aviation: Benefits beyond Borders prepared by Oxford Economic for the Air Transport Action Group (ATAG), the aviation sector in Europe directly employed an estimated 2.6 million people in 2016.
 The aviation sector has five segments (Figure 11.21) and accounts for a variety of employment jobs types (Figure 11.22), being considered direct jobs: airport operators (operations, planning and engineering); other on - airport (retail, car rental, government agencies such as customs and immigration, freight forwarders and some catering); airlines (flight and cabin crews, executives, ground services, check-in, training and maintenance staff); civil aerospace (engineers and designers of civil aircraft, engines and components); and air navigation service providers (air traffic controllers and executives).

 In Europe, women make up 41% of aviation employees, but this percentage is deceptive because it reveals little of the skill distribution between the sexes or the extent of female presence in senior roles.
-For example, even though there is a high share of female cabin crew, it is estimated that only around 4-5% of the world's commercial airline pilots are female27.
+For example, even though there is a high share of female cabin crew, it is estimated that only around 4-5% of the world's commercial airline pilots are female.
 The same goes to technical positions, which require STEM skills, which will likely skew towards men.

-26https://aviationbenefits.org/downloads/aviation-benefits-beyond-borders/
+&lt;sup>26 https://aviationbenefits.org/downloads/aviation-benefits-beyond-borders/